 The environment around an alcohol stove is going to be key.
 If it is extremely windy outside, it might be better to avoid using the alcohol stove altogether.
 The wind might carry the alcohol (and the flame) to other areas of the campsite, leading to a disaster.
 At the very least, it is a good idea to cook on an alcohol stove with windscreens nearby.
-This can minimize the draft and improve someone’s safety when using an alcohol stove.
+This can minimize the draft to help heat food evenly and improve someone’s safety when using an alcohol stove.
 Consider the wind before lighting up an alcohol stove.

 Ventilation is Important for an Alcohol Stove

 Alcohol stoves are smaller than other options such as some camping ovens and rocket stoves; therefore, people are often tempted to cook with them in enclosed spaces.
 After all, the stove can also double as a heater.
 However, this is a very bad idea for several reasons.
 First, unlike tent stoves, alcohol stoves shoulder never be used in an enclosed area, as doing so can make it hard for someone to breathe.
 Next, some of the most common disasters regarding alcohol stoves have to do with cooking in a tent, as people may find it a convenient option.
 Never do this.

 Always Place Safety First with an Alcohol Stove

 These are a handful of the most important tips that people need to remember when it comes to alcohol stoves and camping.
 Be sure to follow this advice when using an alcohol stove.
 This will not only keep everyone safe but can also help people make delicious meals using an inexpensive and convenient fuel source!
 Give an alcohol stove a try on the next camping trip.